Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Introduction

-A central obstacle to realizing this program is the preservation of gauge invariance on noisy quantum hardware \cite{pardo2023, stryker2020, kaplan2020,halimeh2020, halimeh2021, vandamme2023,tran2021,stryker2019, raychowdhury2020,rajput2023, carena2024,martinez2016, nguyen2022}.
+A central obstacle to realizing this program is the preservation of gauge invariance on noisy quantum hardware~\cite{pardo2023,stryker2020,kaplan2020,halimeh2020,halimeh2021,vandamme2023,tran2021,stryker2019,raychowdhury2020,rajput2023,carena2024,martinez2016,nguyen2022}.
 In the Hamiltonian formulation of lattice gauge theory, the physical Hilbert space is defined by a local constraint at every lattice vertex.
-Indeed, this constraint is known as a Gauss law and takes the form of a non-abelian generalization of the requirement that electric flux be divergenceless in the absence of charges.
-On a classical computer, this constraint is either built into the representation or enforced algebraically, but a quantum processor has no such protection \cite{kogut1979introduction,halimeh2020,kuhn2014quantum}.
-Gate errors and decoherence artifacts drive the state out of the gauge-invariant subspace, and once a gauge violation is introduced it can propagate and accumulate over subsequent time steps.
-For abelian gauge theories such as U(1), the Gauss law reduces to a set of commuting diagonal constraints that can be monitored with relatively simple measurements \cite{zache2018quantum,yang2020observation,klco2018quantum}.
-In the non-abelian case the constraints at neighboring vertices do not commute with one another, and the gauge-invariant subspace has a richer structure.
+This constraint is known as a Gauss law and takes the form of a non-abelian generalization of the requirement that electric flux be divergenceless in the absence of charges.
+On a classical computer, this constraint is either built into the representation or enforced algebraically, but a quantum processor has no such protection~\cite{kogut1979introduction,halimeh2020,kuhn2014quantum}.
+Gate errors and decoherence drive the state out of the gauge-invariant subspace, and once a gauge violation is introduced it can propagate and accumulate over subsequent time steps.
+For abelian gauge theories such as U(1), the Gauss law reduces to a set of commuting diagonal constraints that can be monitored with relatively simple measurements~\cite{zache2018quantum,yang2020observation,klco2018quantum}.
+In the non-abelian case, the constraint at each vertex involves non-commuting generators, and the gauge-invariant subspace has a richer structure that cannot be diagnosed by a single diagonal measurement.
 Maintaining gauge invariance in a non-abelian simulation is therefore a distinct challenge that must be solved before quantum advantage for gauge theory dynamics can be credibly pursued.